Dogger Bank (1915) order of battle

 The Battle of Dogger Bank was a naval engagement during the First World War that took place on 24 January 1915 near the Dogger Bank in the North Sea between squadrons of the British Grand Fleet and the Kaiserliche Marine (High Seas Fleet).

 The British surprised the smaller and slower German squadron, which fled for home.
 During a stern chase lasting several hours, the British caught up with the Germans and engaged them with long-range gunfire.
 The German squadron returned to harbour, with some ships in need of extensive repairs.
 The Germans lost Blücher and most of her crew.
 The British flagship Lion was out of action for several months, but they lost no ships and suffered few casualties.

-After the British victory, both navies replaced officers who were thought to have shown poor judgement and made changes to equipment and procedures because of failings observed during the battle.
+After the British victory, both navies sacked officers who were thought to have shown poor judgement and made changes to equipment and procedures because of failings observed during the battle.